nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 tank keep tracks of 3 types of reading levels- ammonia level, pH and temperature.
 Use the following commands to log down the respective readings.

-Currently, there are seven operations around tanks:
+Currently, there are seven command actions of type tank:
 * [Adding a tank `tank add`](#adding-a-tank-tank-add)
 * [Deleting a tank `tank delete`](#deleting-a-tank-tank-delete)
 * [Editing a tank `tank edit](#editing-a-tank-tank-edit)